functionalscript/nanvm/notes/djs-article.md

 Our next steps involve gradually implementing JavaScript expressions and introducing limited user-defined function definitions.

-DJS compatibility with CommonJS and ECMAScript module syntax is important in interim.
-That detail allows to experiment with DJS's future target scenarios using an external JavaScript facility (Node, Deno, Bun or alike).
+DJS’s compatibility with both CommonJS and ECMAScript module syntax is crucial during this interim phase.
+That detail allows us to experiment with DJS’s future target scenarios using an external JavaScript facility (Node, Deno, Bun, or similar tools).

-In difference with the execution via an external JavaScript engine, our future full-scale reference DJS implementation will define DJS's restricted subset of ECMAScript standard (to provide security and resource consumption control guarantees that are hard to achieve when using an external JavaScript engine).
+In contrast to executing via an external JavaScript engine, our future full-scale reference DJS implementation will define DJS's restricted subset of ECMAScript standard (to provide security and resource consumption control guarantees that are hard to achieve when using an external JavaScript engine).

-We intend to share future progress on the DJS project and delve into its design details in upcoming articles.
+Our plan is to share ongoing progress on the DJS project and explore its design details in upcoming articles.